Akeyless SCP

 The latest version of this file can be found in Akeyless official artifacts.

-Set the following settings as follow:
+Edit the settings as follows:

 CERT_ISSUER_NAME - Full path to the Akeyless SSH Certificates Issuer item.